-Here Hema Love, a pharmacist in our Health at Hand team, answers some of your questions about diabetes.
+Hema Love, Pharmacist with AXA Health’s 24/7 health support line, answers some of your questions about diabetes.
 What causes it?
-How to recognise symptoms, and the important role that diet and lifestyle play in managing the most common form of diabetes – type 2.
+How to recognise the symptoms, and the importance of diet and lifestyle in managing and preventing type 2.

 Q. What is diabetes?

-A. Diabetes occurs when your body doesn’t produce enough insulin or is unable to use the insulin it produces as well as it should (insulin resistance).
-Produced by the pancreas, the hormone insulin is important because it helps move glucose out of the blood and into our cells, where it’s converted into energy.
-When you have diabetes, the lack of insulin or resistance to its effects causes a build-up of glucose – a type of sugar – in the blood, which can lead to serious health complications, including blindness, heart disease, kidney failure and stroke if not controlled.
+The hormone insulin is naturally produced in the pancreas.
+It important because it helps move glucose out of the blood and into our cells, where it’s converted into energy and used for energy and repair.
+When you have type 2 diabetes, the lack or reduced insulin or insulin resistance causes a build-up of glucose – a type of sugar – in the blood, which can lead to serious health complications, including:

 Q. What’s the difference between type 1 and type 2 diabetes and is one more serious than the other?

-Type 2 diabetes is more closely linked to being overweight.
-It tends to run in families, to come on in adulthood and can often be treated with diet, weight control and tablets, at least in the early stages.
+Type 2 is more closely linked to being overweight and your ethnic background.
+It tends to run in families, typically starts in adulthood and can often be treated with diet, weight control and tablets, at least in the early stages.

 There is no mild form of diabetes.
-Regular treatment and follow-up are crucial for both type 1 and type 2 diabetes and both can cause serious complications if not properly controlled.
+Regular treatment and follow-ups are crucial for both type 1 and type 2 diabetes as both can cause serious complications if not properly controlled.

 Q. Why are blood sugar levels important?